 There have been a few weak attempts in the past with comedic "Mockumentaries", the best of the bunch being BEHIND THE MASK: The Rise Of Leslie Vernon.
 The problem they all had was poor comedic timing, which is everything in a comedy: That and the fact that, in trying to be one thing or the other they wound up being neither.
-The Horror Comedies that have done best are the ones that used Horror as their stage and went totally into comedic territory, producing no scares, but lots of laughs.
+The Horror Comedies that do best are the ones that used Horror as their stage and went totally into comedic territory, producing no scares, but lots of laughs.
 I'm thinking YOUNG FRANKENSTEIN, GHOST BUSTERS, and SHAUN OF THE DEAD to name a few.

 Yet in this day of cinema verite, thanks to the portability of ever-shrinking cameras capable of delivering theatrical quality in the palm of your hand, a mockumentary comedy on Horror film making has been patiently waiting in the wings, always a bridesmaid, never a bride.